Skip to main content

 Doing activities to bond with your baby in the womb can help your baby’s brain to develop.

-• taking time out to relax and stroke your bump
+• take time to relax and stroke your bump

 Slaintecare logo